My personal experience, thoughts and review of my lone Startup Weekend

 The second day

-Saturday morning starts off early with everyone feeling a bit drained, tired and the excitement from the previous day having been worn off a bit.
+Saturday morning starts off early with everyone feeling a bit drained, tired and the excitement from the previous day had worn off a bit.

-This is an unfortunate part of the event, and really kills team morale when several people don’t show up ever again.
-Especially when they didn’t mention anything the previous evening.
+It is definitely a big negative to the event because in our group it really killed the whole team morale when several people didn’t show up ever again.
+It was especially annoying when they didn’t mention anything the previous day and didn’t respond to any messages.

-Saturday is the day where the bulk of the work on the idea is done and it is a very looong one.
+In my opinion, Saturday is the day where the bulk of the work gets done and you should be prepared for a very long day.

-Breakfast, lunch and dinner are provided.
-There are 3-4 mini presentations throughout the day, or as I would like to say “distractions”, that you have to attend to also.
+Breakfast, lunch and dinner were provided.
+There were 3-4 mini presentations throughout the day to break things up, or as I would like to say “distractions”, that you have to attend.

-Around this point in time is when teams usually go and collect some market feedback from potential customers.
-Where they try to get some sort of validation on their idea.
+Around this point in time is when all teams go to collect some market feedback from potential customers.
+This is where they try to get some sort of validation on their idea.
 Figure out whether or not people would actually use it, and whether or not they would pay for it.

 Usually by around late afternoon is when you should have your idea well thought out with some sort of validation.

-Many people and teams will again stay working late into the night, or until the building closes.
-Oftentimes the teams who stay the latest are the ones who are most behind or struggling.
-Teams who have progressed well and have things going on track will tend to go home “early”.
+Many people and teams again stayed working late into the night, or until the building closed.
+Often times the teams who stayed the latest were the ones who were most behind or struggling (like our group).
+The teams who progressed well and had everything on track will tend to go home earlier.

-The entire Saturday is a grind and a long and draining day.
+The entire Saturday was a grind.
+Prepare yourself for a long and draining day.

 The third and final day

 It is Sunday and the final day of the event!
-Again, it starts off early in the morning with breakfast and people have even lower energy this day.
+Again, it starts off early in the morning with breakfast and people have even lower energy.

-The grind of the event is starting to wear on everyone with fatigue, but they all keep pushing because it is a big day.
+The grind of the event had started wearing on everyone with fatigue, but participants need to keep pushing because Sunday was also a big day.

-The day of the final presentations and seeing what every team has come up with.
+It was the day of the final presentations and seeing what every team had accomplished.

-There is definitely more urgency in the air because of the presentation deadline.
-Teams are scrambling to finish as much as they can.
+The day starts off with more urgency in the air because of the presentation deadline.
+Teams were scrambling to finish as much as they could.

-Most of the focus today is on making/finishing off the presentation slides, and creating a script for the presentation.
-But it can also be working on the prototype, or trying to figure out the last bits of information.
+In our group, most of the focus was on making/finishing off the presentation slides, and creating a script for the presentation.
+Though some people still work on their prototype, or trying to figure out last bits of information.

-Sunday also includes lunch, as well as a couple more informal mini-presentations and it’s a short day.
-As presentations start late in the afternoon.
+Sunday also includes lunch, as well as a couple more informal mini-presentations.
+It’s a much shorter day as the final presentations started late afternoon.

-Presentations are 5 minutes in length and there is a Q&A session at the end from the judges and participants.
+Presentations were 5 minutes in length and there was a Q&A session at the end from judges and participants.

-After all the presentations, a winner is declared and the event officially ends.
+After all the presentations, a winner was declared and the event officially ends.

-By the time you get home, you are so exhausted from the weekend grind that you will probably hit the bed super early so you can catch up on your lack of sleep!
+By the time you get home, you are so exhausted from the weekend grind that you will likely hit the bed super early so you can catch up on your lack of sleep!

 Does Startup Weekend actually work?